Sha-diya/Road-to-Data-Science-/README.md

     - And finally, practice some problems related to the topics

 ### Day - 02: Python Fundamentals
-    - Output
+    - Operators in Python
-    - Data Type
+    - Conditional Statements
+    - Loops in Python
-    - Variables
+    - Modules in Python
-    - Keyword and identifiers
-    - User Input
-    - Type Conversion
-    - Literals
+    - Practice Problems
-    - And finally, practice some problems related to the topics
+    - Practice problem on all the topics

 # 🚀 Let's Learn Together!
 Follow my journey and feel free to suggest improvements!
 Happy Coding! 😊